 Many web hosting companies offer an integrated shopping solution.
-These shopping cart system templates are fine for dipping your toe in e-commerce waters, but they do not permit custom modifications.
+These shopping cart system templates are fine for starter use.
+They do not permit custom modifications.
 They are closed proprietary systems built for beginners.

 Advantages in having a template system shopping cart are:

 ~ Inexpensive.
 Range from $15 to $40 per month